nextstrain/ncov/narratives/ncov_sit-rep_2020-03-20.md

 <!-- This is left-side text 8 -->
 # [Epidemics become evident ~4-8 weeks after introduction](https://nextstrain.org/ncov/2020-03-19?legend=closed&c=num_date&d=tree&f_division=Washington&label=clade:B1&p=full)

-It may seem as though COVID-19 has suddenly exploded -- for many people, this outbreak may have gone from an abstract concern in other parts of the world to something that severely impacts our daily lives, seemingly overnight.
+It may seem as though COVID-19 has suddenly exploded.
+For many people, this outbreak may have gone from an abstract concern in other parts of the world to something that severely impacts their daily lives, seemingly overnight.
 <br><br>
 But, keep in mind that this has been brewing for awhile.
 It's not necessarily that the virus is being introduced to new places more often.
 Most likely, many places are starting to become aware of localized outbreaks that were started by introductions several weeks ago.